radiantearth/stac-spec/item-spec/common-metadata.md

 # STAC Common Metadata
-This document outlines all commonly used fields that are currently supported in STAC Item properties.
+This document outlines all commonly used fields for STAC Item properties.
 These fields are included by default in the core [Item schema](json-schema/item.json) but implementation is not required.

 * [Date and Time](#date-and-time)